hurui200320/create-renewable-ore/README.md

 Some ores are hard to design, so I just use sand for them.
 There are already a sand washing recipe in the game, so all I left is crushing.
 By crushing any sand:

-+ 7% chance to get a copper nugget
++ 0.8% chance to get a copper nugget (average 2 stack per item)
-+ 7% chance to get a zinc nugget
++ 1.1% chance to get a zinc nugget (average 1.5 stack per item)
-+ 5% chance to get a lapis
++ 0.4% chance to get a lapis (average 4 stack per item)
-+ 5% chance to get a amethyst shard
++ 0.2% chance to get a amethyst shard (average 8 stack per item)
 + otherwise the sand is consumed

 ### Press charcoal for coal

-By pressing charcoal, you can turn it into coal.
-Why?
-Because...
+By pressing charcoal, you can turn it into coal with a 15% chance, average 1 stack per item.

 ### Press coal block for diamond

 Because you need coal block to get diamond.
-Each time you press a coal block, you have 2% chance to get a diamond.
+Each time you press a coal block, you have 0.05% chance to get a diamond.
+Average 32 stack per item.
 Otherwise the charcoal block is consumed.

 ### Mix blood and cobbelstone for crimsite